MaxCanntSwim/14-obsidian-git/calculus/Implicit differentiation.md

+The technique of implicit differentiation allows you to find the  [[derivative]] of y with respect to x without having to solve the given equation for y.
+The chain rule must be used whenever the function y is being differentiated because of our assumption that y may be expressed as a function of x.
+___

 $$x^2+y^2=4$$
 Consider a part of the curve where $y = y(x)$ can be assumed $$x^2+y^2=4<=>x^2+(y(x))^2=4$$ Differentiate left and right with respect to x.